 Luckily my Canon 6D has wifi so I could share a lot of these photos as they were happening on Instagram.
 If you’re interested check out my photography gear.

 One thing that I was very curious about when going up is what the windows look like from the inside, so I captured that.
 Using a couple of photos I was able to stick together an accurate feel for the inside of the monument plus got a nice reflection of me in the photo.

 I had a great time and hope they do something like this in the future.
 If you’re in the DC area make sure to reserve tickets for the Washington Monument ahead of your trip so you’ll be sure to go up in this incredible DC landmark.

-Want to know more about the monument?
+Want to know more about the Washington Monument?
 Check out these 13 Washington Monument Facts.